chenwangnida/Dataset/README.md

 ## Introduction
 Both WSC08 and WSC09 dataset includes a set of composition tasks.
-Each composition task consists of three XML files, which serve as input files of our algorithm.
+Each composition task consists of three XML files, which serve as input files of web service composition algorithm.
 These files includes:

 1. services-output.xml (i.e., a set of services with instances of inputs and outputs, and values of QoS),
 2. problem.xml (i.e., a service request that consists of required inputs and required outputs), and